iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.9.01.000_00/report.md

 > Can't get ahold of anyone keeps telling me internet connection interrupted please try again<br> :date: __2020-06-21 15:41:21__

 > Can't log in Tech Support want me to do their job call my doctor's office and explain to them why they have it screwed up on their N again not my job their software has a bug and they won't fix it they don't wanna hear it<br> :date: __2020-05-12 11:12:55__

-> The only insurance they accept is their own.
-I have a diffrent health plan.
-Then the doctors charge a $59 copay BEFORE insurance.
-Not helpful at all.
-Especially for those of us who have medicaid and do not have copays to worry about.<br> :date: __2020-04-21 20:55:33__